Free tool · No email required

 Want the reminders to fire automatically?

 You already downloaded the template, it’s yours.
-When Gaugelog launches, you’ll upload that exact file and get due-date reminders without opening a spreadsheet again.
+Upload that exact file to Gaugelog and get due-date reminders without opening a spreadsheet again.